kphoenix137/JGX/jgx.md

 Real Damage:	The real damage as used by the game.
 This is not necessarily the same as the

 stated damage, especially for non missile spells, as they instead can often attack several times.
 If no real damage is stated, it is identical to the damage stated.
-Also, if the real damage distribution is linear within the range given, it is not
+Also, if the real damage distribution is linear within the range given, it is not shown either.

-![ref1]

-**64**

-<a name="page70"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-shown either.
 All this is done to reduce the amount of data presented, as it is already extensive.

 Duration:	This is how long each spell lasts.
 The time given is always in seconds unless